/* Scenario metadata

 <<link "B. Re-check the KOSH ATIS, NOTAM closures, and PIREPs one more time before you move.
 You'll feel better with another look."
 "Dec1B">><</link>>

 <<link "C. Skip Dubuque.
-Full tanks in the Arrow get you almost all the way — you can save forty-five minutes.
+Full tanks in the Arrow get you almost all the way, and you save forty-five minutes.
 Direct KSGF to RIPON, land at Oshkosh on the tanks you have."
 "Dec1C">><</link>>

 <<link "D. Wait until 0700 to launch.
 There's no reason to beat the sun up.
 Get there mid-day, slide into the arrival stream when things have calmed a bit."
 "Dec1D">><</link>>